mattbierner/blog.mattbierner.com/_posts/2015-09-19-stupid-template-tricks-stdintegral_constant-user-defined-literal.md

 {% include image.html file="worldoshit.jpg" description="In other words, it's a huge shit sandwich, and we're all gonna have to take a bite." %}

 This post overviews the implementation of a user defined literal for `std::integral_constant`.
-The result support binary, octal, and hex literals, along with the `'` digit separator.
+The result supports binary, octal, and hex literals, along with the `'` digit separator.
 You can find the complete code [on Github][src].

 # Why?
 `std::integral_constant` nicely augments [expression templates](expression templates c++ tutorial) and empowers embedded domain specific languages.
 Consider this toy example: